 Clinical trials that involve use of a new medicine require approval under Section 30 of the Medicines Act 1981.
 The Health Research Council's Standing Committee on Therapeutic Trials (SCOTT) undertakes scientific assessment of applications to conduct trials and makes recommendations to the Director-General of Health on whether or not trials should be approved.

-- Associate Professor Richard Robson, Christchurch Clinical Studies Trust - Chair
+- Associate Professor Richard Robson, New Zealand Clinical Research - Chair

 - Emeritus Professor Carl Burgess, Wellington